-This five-day course is a combination of lectures, hands-on practicals using the Single Column Model, and group problem classes.
-An example timetable from the online course in 2021 gives you some idea of what will be covered.
+The course is a combination of lectures, hands-on practicals and group discussion sessions and will include some elements of pre-course study.
+An example timetable is shown for the online course in 2021 to give you some idea of what is covered.

 This course will offer two levels of participation:

 Level 1: Attend in person at ECMWF's headquarters to attend lessons & practical sessions.
 A course certificate will be issued.

 Level 2: Remote access to lessons and opportunity to ask questions in a forum; no access to practical sessions.
 A course certificate will not be issued.

 Please indicate on the registration form which level you are applying for.